bayillag/Comprehensive-Outbreak-Response-GIS-Training/Comprehensive-Outbreak-Response-GIS-Training/Part_III_Risk_Based_Surveillance/Days_68-70_Performance_Metrics_and_Acceptability/day69_core_metrics_for_measuring_surveillance_effectiveness.md

 ## Agenda

 1. **Lecture: Key Surveillance Metrics** (45 min)
-   - Definitions and formulas for sensitivity, PVP, timeliness, completeness, representativeness
+   - Definitions and formulas for sensitivity, PPV, timeliness, completeness, representativeness
    - Uses and limitations of each metric in outbreak monitoring

 2. **Demo: Computing Metrics in Code** (30 min)